 Risks Risk level (H/M/L) Mitigating measures The Syrian conflict could spill- The EU Delegation will consult over more deeply into Lebanon.
-M with HQs on necessary actions This could jeopardise the project for interrupting or re-tailoring onand cut-off access to Lebanese going activities according to territory for international actual circumstances.
+M with HQs on necessary action This could jeopardise the project for interrupting or re-tailoring on- and cut-off access to Lebanese going activities according to territory for international actual circumstances.